tradingview/rest_integrations_docs/source/FAQ.rst

    5. Your REST server validates the credentials and, if successful, gives a response with a token.
    6. Then you get this token in all other requests to your REST server in the ``Authorization`` header.

+.. _faq-unique-client-secrets:

 Can we use the same Client ID in both staging and production environments?
-   The Client IDs for each of the :ref:`6 environments connections <trading-environments>` must be unique, this is a requirement of our security team.
-The TradingView website in the sandbox or production can be connected to only 1 broker's environment at a time.
+   The ``client_id`` and ``client_secret`` for each of the :ref:`six environments connections <trading-environments>` must be unique, this is a requirement of our security team.
+The TradingView website in the sandbox or production can be connected to only one broker's environment at a time.

 Are you able to support the OAuth2 Client Credentials Grant for authorizing to our server?
    Our client uses OAuth 2.0 JWT Bearer Flow.
 Please check out `ServerOAuth2Bearer`_ section in our specs.
 We need